Fremont County License Hearing Guide

 What It Is

-- Decides If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the police had probable cause to arrest you for DUI and whether your BAC was over the legal limit (or if you refused testing).
+- Decide if License Suspension Is Warranted: The hearing officer will review evidence to determine if there was probable cause for the DUI arrest and if your BAC was above the legal limit (or if you refused testing).

 How to Prepare